 For additional ideas on how to find your missing pet, please visit: www.lostapet.org

-If you have found a lost or abandoned animal, please contact the Washington Humane Society as we may be able to provide guardian information if the guardian has filed a Lost Report with us.
+If you have found a lost or abandoned animal, please contact us as we may be able to provide guardian information if the guardian has filed a Lost Report with us.

 If you are able to safely house the animal while you wait for a guardian to come forward: